Mr. Olufemi Elias (Nigeria)

 Registrar of the International Residual Mechanism for Criminal Tribunals since 1 January 2017.

-Mr. Olufemi Elias is United Nations Assistant Secretary-General and Registrar of the International Residual Mechanism for Criminal Tribunals.
+Mr. Olufemi Elias was appointed by the United Nations Secretary-General as the Registrar (Assistant Secretary-General) of the International Residual Mechanism for Criminal Tribunals.

 Mr. Elias has extensive experience as a lawyer in intergovernmental organisations.
 He was the Legal Adviser and a Director at the Organisation for the Prohibition of Chemical Weapons in The Hague, where he had worked earlier as Senior Legal Officer.
 He has also served as the Executive Secretary of the World Bank Administrative Tribunal in Washington D. C. Prior to that, he worked at the United Nations Compensation Commission in Geneva, serving as a legal adviser in the secretariat of its Governing Council, and subsequently as Special Assistant to the Commission’s Executive Secretary.